TheatreSquared

 Awards

-Winner of eight industry awards including the AIA New York Chapter Design Award AIA New York Chapter Design Award: Architecture Merit Award, USITT 2023 Architecture Award, USITT 2022 Architecture Award, CAAPPR XV Biennial of Architecture - Honorable Mention Built Category, AIA New York State Design Award Institutional Category, Chicago Athenaeum American Architecture Award, Interior Design Magazine Best of Year Honoree in Entertainment Category, Regional Impact Award for Fayetteville Chamber of Commerce.
+AIA New York Chapter Design Award (Architecture Merit Award), USITT 2023 Architecture Award, USITT 2022 Architecture Award, CAAPPR XV Biennial of Architecture (Honorable Mention, Built), AIA New York State Design Award (Institutional), Chicago Athenaeum American Architecture Award, Interior Design Magazine Best of Year Honoree (Entertainment), Regional Impact Award for Fayetteville Chamber of Commerce

 Consultants